 - The temple is featured on a ₹6.50 postage stamp in India.

-- Fariborz Sahba chose the lotus symbol as it’s a common symbolism in Hinduism, Jainism, Buddhism, and Islam.
+- Fariborz Sahba chose the lotus symbol as it’s a common symbol in Hinduism, Jainism, Buddhism, and Islam.

 - It is the first temple in the national capital that makes use of solar power.